 - Many treatments cannot be carried out during pregnancy should an abnormality be detected.

-- Smoking in pregnancy is associated with a large number of adverse effects in pregnancy including:
+- Smoking in pregnancy is associated with a large number of adverse effects including:

 - Give appropriate health education regarding the effect of smoking on pregnancy and more broadly.
 Offer referral to a smoking cessation service.

-- Bupropion should NOT be prescribed in pregnancy.
+- Advise that bupropion and varenicline should NOT be used in pregnancy.

 - Advise of the benefits of stopping smoking before pregnancy, so these concerns are not an issue.